Returning script results to the user interface

 1 - 999 Reserved exit codes

->1000 Displays text output in Dashboard
+>1000 Displays text output in the N-sight RMM UI.

 For example in DOS Batch, VBScript, PowerShell and Bash this can be achieved by: